Mejía (surname)

-Mejía is a Spanish surname dating back to the early 1500s.
-Its exact origins are disputed, especially whether the name is related to Sephardic Jews.
+Mejía is a Spanish surname of Jewish origin dating back to the early 1500s.
 In Spain, the surname is predominantly found in Galicia and Toledo.
 It is also common in several Latin American countries, particularly Mexico, Honduras, and Colombia.

 Etymology

 The first written record of the surname being used is in the marriage of a Galician man named García Sánchez de Mejías to the daughter of Juan Sánchez de Mendoza, brother of Don Lope de Mendoza, Archbishop of Compostela.

 The surname may have originated as a toponym for the towns of either Mesía or Muxía in Galicia.

 According to "El Blasonario de la Consanguinidad Ibérica" (The Armorial of the Iberian Consanguinity) by genealogists Ampelio Alonso de Cadenas and Don Vicente de Cadenas y Vicent, Mejia is described as having been brought to Galicia and León by Sevillians who escaped to the mountainous northern provinces amidst the Moorish invasions of southern Spain, Prior to this, the bearers of the name had lived in Seville since Visigoth and Roman times.
 After the Reconquista, some returned to Seville.